Ahead of the Supreme Court’s Roe decision, social media is rife with anti-abortion misinformation

 Tech companies have limited legal latitude to prohibit anti-abortion groups from publishing online.
 But all have tools at their disposal to mitigate potential confusion.
 Amid the onslaught of COVID-19 disinformation, social media platforms developed various methods to root out nonfactual information and redirect users to credible sources, from instituting automatic warning labels to enacting content removal and, in some cases, outright bans of repeat offenders.

 Whatever the approach, Google, Facebook, and Twitter all have policies that prohibit the dissemination of misleading and inaccurate health claims.
 It’s up to them to see that those policies get enforced.
-(None of the companies responded to Fast Company‘s requests for comment.)

 Until that happens, it seems that the immediate course of action for abortion rights groups is to open up their open pocketbooks.
 Planned Parenthood Action Fund, NARAL Pro-Choice America, and EMILY’s List have committed $150 million on ads, research, and polling in nine key states ahead of the 2022 midterm elections.

-Note: This story has been updated to include comment from Meta.